Welcome to Hazel and Willow classes

-- This is what the children in Y3 will be learning in the Summer term
+- This is what the children in Y3 were learning about in the spring term: Y3 curriculum newsletter

 - This attachment will show you the Holly Park End of Year 3 Expectations